 Diagrams are provided in BWTM which show you how to take these various measurements.
 These measurements can then be inputted into a spoke length calculator to determine the required spoke lengths.
 There are calculators available to use online free of charge.

 The next stage is prep.
 Many people miss this stage altogether but it is important.
 Even cheap hubs are generally finished to a fair standard.
 Surprisingly, by contrast, rims are often finished quite badly.
 Manufacturers normally leave excess swarf after drilling the spoke holes.
 I have a small tool for removing such excess material from spoke holes and valve holes.
 This material can be quite sharp, causing injury or puncture, but also adds stresses in the components which weaken them.
 By removing it there is also a better aesthetic finish to the rim.
 Some rims have eyelets and as a result this process can be avoided.
-I also prep spoke threads by dipping them into linseed oil.
+I also prep spoke threads by dipping them into linseed oil or sometimes other preparations.
 This allows for lubrication during the build.
 Another benefit is after the build the oil sets and acts as a thread lock.
 After lubricating the spokes I leave them on a rag which absorbs any excess oil.
 I also spray the nipples with a modest lubricant that will disappear shortly after the build.
+Sometimes it is worth taking hubs apart to add additional grease/check finishes and tolerances.
 With all items prepped, I am ready to start lacing.

 The next stage is lacing.
 This is perhaps the most difficult stage, although when mastered it becomes like second nature.
 Details and diagrams on lacing are available in BTWM along with tips for extra professionalism while lacing.